CSCfi/csc-user-guide/docs/apps/whiteboxtools.md

 ```

 !!! note
-    For now, the Graphical user interface (Whitebox GAT) and the Python interface are not available on Puhti
+    For now, the Graphical user interface (Whitebox GAT) and the Python interface are not available on Puhti-rhel7

 Here is an example of calculating Hillshade for a 2m DEM.